 Assure your child if he or she uses the code word, you will respond right away.
 Again, giving children some control during activities that may be overstimulating for them will reduce anxiety, and help them stay calm and organized.

-This will benefit neuro-typical children as well, since any child can get overwhelmed with the excitement of the holidays.
+This tip will benefit any child since all kids can get overwhelmed with the excitement of the holidays.
 Continue to make your child's sleep schedule a priority, even in the midst of so many special events.

 Children with neuro-behavioral disorders often already feel different, so be sure to include them in as many holiday festivities as possible.

-Too many twinkling lights combined with smells from the kitchen and other holidays distractions, while enjoyable to most, can be too much for children with Asperger Syndrome, ADHD, or sensory disorders.
+Too many twinkling lights combined with smells from the kitchen and other holidays distractions, while enjoyable to most, can be too much for children with ADHD or sensory disorders.
 Allow children to help you decorate for the holidays so they are involved in the changes that take place in their comforting environment.

 The holiday season doesn’t have to be a stressful time of year for your child with a learning or behavioral disorder!
 We hope these tips help your whole family enjoy this fun time of year.

-Want to know more about how Brain Balance helps children with neuro-behavioral disorders reach their physical, social, and emotional potential?
+Want to know more about how Brain Balance helps children with neuro-behavioral disorders reach their potential?
 Contact us today!